Luminati-nerd-stuff/PSO-RayTracing/README.md

 Hi, I spent some time and created a custom Ray Tracing profile profile for PSO Blue Burst.
 Here's how I did it.

 The video demo: https://www.youtube.com/watch?v=5TVXPH093gE (Sorry I'm quiet, I don't know what I'm doing.)
+NOTE: this is a little old now, the new settings are much better.

 Hello, friend.